This is a places where I'll compile my character sheets and other roleplay-created archives for various roleplays and the like.

 It has been determined that the gods and deities mortals worship are not so much the great creators of existence, but those who have mastered themselves and ascended into higher states of being, thus becoming immortal.
 Hence, the ultimate goal of Tiāndào is to negotiate one's fate by becoming immortal.
 This is done through the process of Alchemy which comes in two forms.

 Waidan is the art of external alchemy which uses physical ingredients and ritual to concoct potions.
-A Tiāndào monk and priest can concoct various types of potions of varying types and affects- which are too numerous to list here.
+A Tiāndào monk and priest can concoct potions of varying types and affects- which are too numerous to list here.
 Meanwhile, Neidan is the art of internal alchemy, which uses specilized Qi-gong exercises to manipulate and mold the energies of the body to create immortality.
 In this vein, one could become immortal by brewing a potion that grants eternal youth, or manipulate their Qi to convert their physical body into spirit.

 There are historical records of those who have been able to accomplish either of this and a few of them head some Tiāndào shrines and the secrets behind this are fiercely guarded.
 There is a saying; Tài zìyóu jǐyǔ de zhùfú biànchéngle zǔzhòu, meaning 'A blessing too freely given becomes a curse'.